Benjamin-Schmitt/date-sorting-algorithm/README.md

 # Important
 This was one of my first scripts ever.
 Check for variable names and conventions at your own peril.

+# Why is there no actualy legal file included?
+Data Protections laws prevent me to add an actual file to the repository.

+# How do I get an actual file to test this?
+Search google for "Urteil Amtsgericht Berlin", then copy paste it into a txt file and give it a go.

 # imports
 - regex module